cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### What's a congress
 Congress can be a group of people picked by others to make challenging decisions.

+### What is a hardware wallet in terms of crypto?
+There are numerous ways to store your cryptocurrency (tokens).
+There are hot wallets.
+A hot wallet is one with access to the internet.
+There are two categories.
+One is when you own your private key (the good way) and in the other - is when you don't own your private key.
+For example, if you keep your tokens on an exchange (that's a bad way - do not do this!).
+You should always remember one simple rule: `Not your keys - not your crypto!`

+There are cold wallets.
+Which are pretty safe if are created following a normal set of guidelines (plenty of guides around the internet).
+A cold wallet is one that does not have access to the internet.
+This can be a paper wallet or a physical wallet (either a metal device or a hardware wallet that never had access to the net).

+Finally, there are hardware wallets (they can also be hot or cold).
+A hardware wallet is a small digital device which requires physical access to make a transaction.
+Usually, they come in the form of a slightly bigger than your typical USB stick which you can connect to your PC and you need to press buttons physically on the device to do anything.
+Of course, this drastically increases security, even if the device is considered hot.

 ---------------------------------

 ## cyber~Questions: